juanbermudez/convoy-mvp/docs/implementation/supabase/overview.md

 For more detailed information about the Supabase integration, refer to the following documents:

 - [Database Schema](./schema.md) - Detailed documentation of the database schema
-- [MCP Functions](./mcp.md) - Documentation of the Memory Context Provider functions
+- [Context Service](./context-service.md) - Documentation of the Context Service functions
 - [Data Operations](./data-operations.md) - Documentation of common data operations
 - [React Hooks](./hooks.md) - Documentation of React hooks for using the Memory Bank